kubernetes-retired/external-storage/openstack/standalone-cinder/README.md

-## Cinder external provisioner
+## Standalone-cinder external provisioner
-The cinder external provisioner fulfills persistent volume claims by creating cinder volumes and mapping them to natively supported volume sources.
+The standalone-cinder external provisioner fulfills persistent volume claims by creating cinder volumes and mapping them to natively supported volume sources.
 This approach allows cinder to be used as a storage service whether or not the